Are you looking to…

-- Experience and attention to detail to perform basic laboratory skills
+- Experience and attention to detail are essential for basic laboratory skills.

 Should be dependable, hard-working, able to learn by instruction and observation, organized, able to handle changing conditions and priorities, and sensitive to the detail and accuracy necessary for successful research.

 - A willingness to get “dirty” as nutrition research and horse farm work are not glamorous jobs.

 - Ability to work and live well with others in a diverse and changing work environment.

 - Demonstrated ability to communicate well with others and be committed to working in a team setting.

 - A strong interest in equine nutrition and research.